 Your passport and journey to The Selfridge Military Air Museum begins in the gift shop area at the Team Selfridge Wall.
-One will then turn slightly left and stroll through the earliest history of aviation between the U.S. Army's Lt.
-Thomas Etholen Selfridge, the first man to perish in a powered aircraft accident and whom this installation is named for, and the Wright Brothers.
-Lt.
-Selfridge was the first officer to pilot a powered aircraft and in 1908 he flew with Orville Wright on a flight demonstrating the Wright Flyer at Fort Meyer, Virginia.
+One will then turn slightly left and stroll through the earliest history of aviation.
+Pictured is Lt.
+Thomas Etholen Selfridge (U.S. Army), the first man to perish in a powered aircraft accident and whom this installation is named for, and Orville Wright.
+Come & visit the museum to learn more....

 The museum displays will take you on a winding path through aviation history from the early 1900s, through World War I, World War II, the Korean War, and then into the period of time known as "The Cold War".
-Our display wraps up near the doors to the air park (north side of building) with the display on Desert Storm.
+Our display wraps up near the doors to the air park (north side of building) with the display on Desert Shield, Desert Storm, and Afghanistan.